 HOW TO USE: Take this medication by mouth, usually once or twice a day; or as directed by your doctor.
 You may take this drug with or without food.
 Use this medication regularly in order to get the most benefit from it.
-Remember to use it at the same time(s) each day.Do not take potassium supplements or salt substitutes containing potassium without talking to your doctor or pharmacist first.
-This medicine can raise your potassium levels, which rarely can cause serious side effects such as muscle weakness or very slow heartbeats.
-Tell your doctor immediately if these effects occur.The dosage is based on your medical condition and response to therapy.
+Remember to use it at the same time(s) each day.The dosage is based on your medical condition and response to therapy.
 For the treatment of high blood pressure, it may take 1 week before the full benefit of this drug occurs or several weeks to months when used for congestive heart failure.It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.

 Report Problems to the Food and Drug Administration